Fall Protection Work Plan (F417-272-000). Fall Protection Work Plan (F417-272-000) 2026

 3. Identify all fall hazards that are 10 feet or more above ground level.
 Check all applicable boxes such as Open-sided floors, Decks/Balconies, and Roof openings.

 4. In the section for Methods of Fall Protection, select from options like Guardrail system or Personal fall arrest system.
-Ensure you understand each method's application.
+Ensure you specify if any Low Slope Only methods are being used.

-5. Describe procedures for assembly, maintenance, inspection, and disassembly of your chosen fall protection system in the designated area.
+5. Describe procedures for assembly, maintenance, inspection, and disassembly of your chosen fall protection systems in the designated area.

 6. List employees who have received training on this specific work plan by entering their names and dates in the provided fields.

-7. Finally, ensure a competent person signs off on the plan to verify its completion and employee training.
+7. Finally, ensure that a competent person signs off on the plan by entering their name, title, and date at the bottom of the form.

 Start using our platform today to easily complete your Fall Protection Work Plan for free!